 Usually, the easiest way to adapt this code to your own projects will be to start with a working example and gradually add the things that you need, one step at a time.
-For Atmel Studio 6 users, we recommend using the New Project templates installed by the library, which are documented in the Pololu AVR Programming Quick Start Guide.
+For Microchip Studio users, we recommend using the New Project templates installed by the library, which are documented in the Pololu AVR Programming Quick Start Guide.
 However, if you want to start from scratch, there are just a few things that you need to know.
 First, to use the library with C, you must place one of the following lines

 at the top of any C file that uses functions provided by the library.
 To use the library with C++, the equivalent lines are

 #include <pololu/orangutan> #include <pololu/Pololu3pi.h> #include <pololu/PololuQTRSensors.h> #include <pololu/PololuWheelEncoders.h>

 The line or lines that you include depend on which product you are using with the library.